sbagh/stockExchange/README.md

 -  Refactored application from a monolith to a microservices architecture
 -  Created 5 microservices are: user accounts, user portfolio, stock data, stock ordering, and order matching
 -  Implemented communication between microservices through RabbitMQ using the AMQP protocol
--  Implemented websockets using socket.io to provide real-time updates to the browser, including stock prices, order status, and user portfolio updates
+-  Implemented websockets using socket.io to provide real-time updates to the browser

 ### Next steps: